hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > This sage professor puffs himself so well,
 >
-> No bottle conjuror can't him excel.
+> No bottle conjurer can't him excel.
 >
 > Bel.
-Whate'er he says, from this there's no retreating,
+Whatever he says, from this there's no retreating,
 >
 > Folks always prove the pudding by the eating;
 >